TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ### Scripture
 Vorin doctrine holds [[The Arguments\|The Arguments]] as their holy scripture, which acts as a basis of much of their mythology and moral framework.
 Other texts are held to be of deep religious and cultural importance as well, even if not described as a form of scripture, such as *[[Arts and Majesty\|Arts and Majesty]]*.
 During the days of Old Vorinism, *[[The Way of Kings (in-world)\|The Way of Kings]]* was held as a very important and holy religious text.
 It, however, fell out of use in Vorinism over time.
 And is no longer used as a holy text within the faith by the Vorin year 1173.

+### Social Hierarchy
+Social Hierarchy in Vorin nations is seen to be rooted in connection and closeness to the Almighty.
+Lighteyes are seen as being the chosen of the Almighty, and thus are closer to him than the darkeyed population, and thus are held to be holier than them and are taught to have inherent authority over them.
+Following from this, kings are thought to have their authority rooted in a divine mandate from the Almighty.
+It is seen as inappropriate for a darkeyed individual to have authority or wealth above that of any lighteyed individuals.
+Furthermore, they teach that great wealth is only to be conferred upon one by the Almighty.
+Due to their position above darkeyes, it is seen as unthinkable for a darkeyed person to question the orders and desires of a ligheyed person.
+Thinking or acting outside of one's position, seen as given by the Almighty, is treated as a punishable offence.
+This idea, rooted in the Vorin faith, is the foundation behind the strict caste systems in place in various Vorin nations, such as Alethkar and Jah Keved.
+This caste system, in adherence to these teachings, places darkeyed peoples lower than lighteyed peoples.
+It has also deeply influenced their worldview, leading them to believe that such caste systems are part of the natural order enforced by the Almighty himself.

 ### Sacred Numerology
 Ten, and multiples thereof, are highly sacred in Vorin theology, appearing in many places in their teachings, scriptures, and practices.